amyconroy/database-system/README.md

     <Operator>       ::=   ==   |   >   |   <   |   >=   |   <=   |   !=   |   LIKE

 ## Disclaimer
-This work was submitted for the COMSM0103 Object Oriented Programming with Java module at the University of Bristol.
+This work was submitted as coursework for the COMSM0103 Object Oriented Programming with Java module at the University of Bristol.
 Please note that no student can use this work without my permission or attempt to pass this work off as their own.